 On Dec.
-24, 1824, the coin and bullion on the Bank was 10,721,000 On Dec.
+24, 1824, the coin and bullion in the Bank was 10,721,000 On Dec.
 25, 1825, it was reduced to 1,260,000

 -and the consequence was a panic so tremendous that its results are well remembered after nearly fifty years.
-In the next period of extreme trial-in 1837-9-the Bank was compelled to draw for 2,000,000l. on the Bank of France; and even after that aid the directors permitted their bullion, which was still the currency reserve as well as the banking reserve, to be reduced to 2,404,000l.: a great alarm pervaded society, and generated an eager controversy, out of which ultimately emerged the Act of 1844.
-The next trial came in 1847, and then the Bank permitted its banking reserve (which the law had now distinctly separated) to fall to 1,176,000l.; and so intense was the alarm, that the executive Government issued a letter of licence, permitting the Bank, if necessary, to break the new law, and, if necessary, to borrow from the currency reserve, which was full, in aid of the banking reserve, which was empty.
-Till 1857 there was an unusual calm in the money market, but in the autumn of that year the Bank directors let the banking reserve, which even in October was far too small, fall thus:-
+In the next period of extreme trial-in 1837-9-the Bank was compelled to draw for £2,000,000 on the Bank of France; and even after that aid the directors permitted their bullion, which was still the currency reserve as well as the banking reserve, to be reduced to £2,404,000: a great alarm pervaded society, and generated an eager controversy, out of which ultimately emerged the Act of 1844.
+The next trial came in 1847, and then the Bank permitted its banking reserve (which the law had now distinctly separated) to fall to £1,176,000; and so intense was the alarm, that the executive Government issued a letter of licence, permitting the Bank, if necessary, to break the new law, and, if necessary, to borrow from the currency reserve, which was full, in aid of the banking reserve, which was empty.
+Till 1857 there was an unusual calm in the Money Market, but in the autumn of that year the Bank directors let the banking reserve, which even in October was far too small, fall thus:-